chardbres/first-heroku-app/README.md

 ### Push `master` to Heroku

 Only keep clean, working code on `master`.
-After you complete a feature merge it onto `master`.
+After you complete a feature, merge it onto `master`.
 Push your updated `master` to GitHub, then to Heroku.

 ```sh
 git checkout master